Fraunhofer-IIS/ogrp/next/index.md

 1. You may distribute products implementing the OGRP specification in a modified version than the one published at https://github.com/Fraunhofer-IIS/ogrp in the „master“ branch, or any other repository Fraunhofer may use in the future for the specification of OGRP.
 In this case you have to commit your modifications at https://github.com/Fraunhofer-IIS/ogrp under the CC-BY-SA 4.0 license to allow any third party the use of the modified specification.

-1. You may publish modified versions of the OGRP specification than the one published at https://github.com/Fraunhofer-IIS/ogrp in the „master“ branch under the CC-BY-SA 4.0 license.
+1. You may publish modified versions of the OGRP specification other than the one published at https://github.com/Fraunhofer-IIS/ogrp in the „master“ branch under the CC-BY-SA 4.0 license.
 You are encouraged to inform Fraunhofer about such publications at https://github.com/Fraunhofer-IIS/ogrp.